 The amounts listed by each item in this gifting guide are suggestions.
 Donations of any amount are welcome toward these current initiatives.

-Made possible through the generosity of a North Dakotan family whose wife and mother lost a 4-year battle to cancer, the Cottage offers a welcoming and caring place for out-of-town cancer patients and their caregivers to stay while receiving treatment at the CancerCare Center.
+The Trinity CancerCare Cottages was made possible through the generosity of a North Dakotan family whose wife and mother lost a 4-year battle to cancer.
+The Cottage offers a welcoming and caring place for out-of-town cancer patients and their caregivers to stay while receiving treatment at the CancerCare Center.
 On average, 20 families use the cottage per year and stay in this home away from home for 4-6 weeks at a time.
 Each gift of $35 provides one week’s stay for a cancer patient who is currently going through treatment.

 Horn of Plenty Turkey Drive

-In partnership with KHRT and the Horn of Plenty, Trinity Health Foundation raises funds to provide a turkey, as well as perishable and non-perishable food, to families in need each Christmas.
+In our partnership with KHRT and the Horn of Plenty, Trinity Health Foundation raises funds to provide a turkey, as well as perishable and non-perishable food, to families in need each Christmas.
 The goal is to provide a week’s worth of food to each family.
-Last year, more than 300 families received gift baskets at this critical time of the year.
+Typically, more than 300 families receive gift baskets through the Horn of Plenty.
 Each gift of $15 will purchase a turkey for a family, and each gift of $45 will provide an entire box of food.

 Made possible by the generosity of a caring Minot family, this facility provides families a place where they can rest and relax in peace, knowing that their hospitalized loved ones are only a few steps away.
 Approximately 750 visitors per year stay in this facility.
 Each gift of $90 provides a 3-night stay for a family member visiting a loved one.